-MY NOTES

-WHAT TO CARRY WITH YOU @ THE GATHERING:
+WHAT TO CARRY WITH YOU At the gathering:

-Deck of cards (to play while waiting)
+- Deck of cards (to play while waiting)

-Granola bars
+- Granola bars

-Koosh balls (they're light and easy to play with in crowded venues)
+- Koosh balls (they're light and easy to play with in crowded venues)

-Tampons/pads
+- Tampons/pads

-Band-aids
+- Band-aids

-Zip-close plastic bags (they work great for dirty items, puke bags, ice packs, etc.)
+- Zip-close plastic bags (they work great for dirty items, puke bags, ice packs, etc.)

-Copies of all health forms
+- Copies of all health forms

-Sunscreen
+- Sunscreen

-Candy (in case someone's sugar drops)
+- Candy (in case someone's sugar drops)

-Phone charger or power bank
+- Phone charger or power bank

-Sharpie (to label items)
+- Sharpie (to label items)

-Maps
+- Maps

-Duct tape (it fixes most everything from a broken shoe to a broken backpack!)
+- Duct tape (it fixes most everything from a broken shoe to a broken backpack!)